aakashkh/data-patterns/_posts/tsql/2019-3-09-Functions-And-Aggregations-In-TSQL.md

 order by
   SalesRevenue desc
 ```
--- as groupby runs before select in SQL, we need to pass the whole function in groupby
+``Note: As groupby runs before select in SQL, we need to pass the whole function in groupby if a new column is created``

+For example -
 ```sql
 Select
   c.SalesPerson,